19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 Section 2

+(i)

-(i) Delete the word “and” at the end of paragraph (b) of the definition of “owner”.
+Delete the word “and” at the end of paragraph (b) of the definition of “owner”.

+(ii)

-(i) Delete paragraph (c) of the definition of “owner” and substitute the following paragraphs:
+Delete paragraph (c) of the definition of “owner” and substitute the following paragraphs:

-“
+“(c)

-(c) the common property of any subdivided building, includes the management corporation established under the Building Maintenance and Strata Management Act 2004 having control of the building, or the person receiving any rent or charge for the maintenance of that common property or any body corporate constituted under an order made by the Minister under section 3 of the HUDC Housing Estates Act (Cap.
+the common property of any subdivided building, includes the management corporation established under the Building Maintenance and Strata Management Act 2004 having control of the building, or the person receiving any rent or charge for the maintenance of that common property or any body corporate constituted under an order made by the Minister under section 3 of the HUDC Housing Estates Act (Cap.
 131); and

+(d)

-(d) the limited common property of any subdivided building, includes the subsidiary management corporation established under the Building Maintenance and Strata Management Act 2004 having control of the limited common property, or the person receiving any rent or charge for the maintenance of that limited common property;
+the limited common property of any subdivided building, includes the subsidiary management corporation established under the Building Maintenance and Strata Management Act 2004 having control of the limited common property, or the person receiving any rent or charge for the maintenance of that limited common property;”.

-”.

-(5) Environmental Public
+(5)

-Health Act
+Environmental Public Health Act